Skipping rope: Alternate foot jump (speed step)

 Alternate feet while jumping.
 Frequently used in speed events and can increase jumps per minute relative to a basic jump.

 Criss-cross

 Also known as crossover, cross arms, or a cross.
 Cross the forearms in front of the body while performing a basic jump.

 Side swing

 Swing the rope beside the body without jumping it, often as a transition.

 EB (front-back cross or sailor)

 A criss-cross with one arm behind the back.

 Double under (DU)

 Complete two rope revolutions per jump with a higher, faster turn.
 Turning the rope three times is called a triple under.
 In competitions, participants may attempt quadruple (quads) and quintuple unders (quins) using the same method.
 The Guinness World Record currently belongs to Kirato Hitaka, who has managed to do 8 revolutions in one jump.

-Boxer step
+Boxer jump rope

-Shift weight between a forward and back foot, allowing brief rest on the trailing leg and promoting endurance.
+One foot is positioned slightly forward with one foot slightly back.
+The person positions their bodyweight primarily over their front foot, with the back foot acting as a stabilizer.
+From this stance, the person jumps up several times (often 2-3 times) before switching their stance, so the front foot becomes the back foot, and the back foot becomes the front foot.
+And so forth.
+An advantage of this technique is that it allows the back leg a brief rest.
+So while both feet are still used in the jump, a person may find they can skip for longer than if they were using the basic two-footed technique.